What’s the difference between PayPal, Stripe, Square, and a true merchant account… and which one is best?

-The number one way to get your merchant account shut down or frozen with one of the 3 payment aggregaotrs, is to MISREPRESENT what you are selling and/or to comingle 2 different companys together into one account.
+The number one way to get your merchant account shut down or frozen with one of the 3 payment aggregators, is to misrepresent what you are selling and/or to commingle 2 different companies together into one account.

-BUT risk can go down and the likelihood of frozen accounts or funds being withheld are greatly diminished IF you pick the right merchant account provider..
+Risk can go down and the likelihood of frozen accounts or funds being withheld are greatly diminished IF you pick the right merchant account provider.

 Some are MUCH more lenient on “risky” business models and others want low risk businesses only like retail coffee shops or restaurants.

 There’s low risk and high risk providers out there.